 Sculpture Garden

 “Garden of Sculptures”, abstract sculptures are really impressive, you can let your imagination run wild by thinking about their meaning.
-And this was probably the idea of their creators, because the very entrance to this part of the garden is dominated by two limestone sculptures whose organic shapes resemble Ying and Yang.
+This was probably the idea of their creators because the very entrance to this part of the garden is dominated by two limestone sculptures carved in situ, organic shapes reminiscent of Ying and Yang.
+On either side, you can capture the imagination of the artist with peas in the pod and fallen conkers from the tree.
+To the rear is a clever water feature with two large limestone slabs in their raw state from a local quarry and water dropping from the peak into a massive carved limestone bowl.

 Games Garden